New Directions in Technology Policy: Removing Barriers to Growth and Innovation

 Robert W. Crandall is an Adjunct Senior Fellow at the Technology Policy Institute and Nonresident Senior Fellow, Economic Studies Program, at the Brookings Institution.
 His current research focuses on antitrust and regulatory issues in the telecommunications sector.
 He is the author or coauthor of numerous articles and books on communications policy, including Competition and Chaos: U.S. Telecommunications since 1996; Broadband: Should We Regulate High-Speed Internet Access? (with James H. Alleman); Who Pays for Universal Service?
 When Telephone Subsidies Become Transparent (with Leonard Waverman); and Talk is Cheap: The Promise of Regulatory Reform in North American Telecommunications (with Leonard Waverman).
 He was Acting Director, Deputy Director and Assistant Director of the Council on Wage and Price Stability.
 Crandall has also served as a consultant to the Antitrust Division, Federal Trade Commission and the Treasury Department.
 He has taught economics at Northwestern University, MIT, the University of Maryland, George Washington University, and the Stanford in Washington program.
 Crandall holds an M.S. and a Ph.D. from Northwestern University.

 Jason Everett is Chief Democratic Counsel for the Subcommittee on Courts, Intellectual Property, and the Internet of the House Committee on the Judiciary.
 Prior to that he served as Democratic Counsel for the House Committee on the Judiciary and served as Judiciary Legislative Assistant for Congressman Mel Watt (D-NC).
 He also worked as a Legislative Aide to United States Senator Barbara Boxer (D-CA).
-A native of Alexandria, Virginia, Jason is a graduate of Duke University with a B.A. in History and minors in Political Science and Spanish and a graduate of William and Mary Law School.
+A native of Alexandria, Virginia, Everett is a graduate of Duke University with a B.A. in History and minors in Political Science and Spanish and a graduate of William and Mary Law School.

-David Goldman is the Chief Counsel for the Communication and Technology Subcommittee.
-Before that he served as the Senior Legal Advisor for FCC Commissioner Jessica Rosenworcel.
-He was the Commissioner’s chief advisor on issues of policy, strategy, public relations, and office operations.
+David Goldman is Chief Counsel for the Communication and Technology Subcommittee.
+Before that he served as the Senior Legal Advisor for FCC Commissioner Jessica Rosenworcel, and was the Commissioner’s chief advisor on issues of policy, strategy, public relations, and office operations.
 In addition, he had primary substantive responsibility for wireless, international and public safety issues.
 Goldman joined Commissioner Rosenworcel’s office from the United States Senate Committee on Commerce, Science, and Transportation, where he served on detail as Counsel to the Subcommittee on Communications, Technology, and the Internet.
-Prior to serving on Capitol Hill, Goldman served in a number of positions at the FCC, including in the office of Chairman Genachowski and as a Policy Advisor to the Chief of the Wireless Telecommunications Bureau.
+Prior to Capitol Hill, Goldman served in a number of positions at the FCC, including in the office of Chairman Genachowski and as a Policy Advisor to the Chief of the Wireless Telecommunications Bureau.
 He joined the agency as an Honors Attorney, serving as Attorney Advisor in the Spectrum Competition and Policy Division of the Wireless Telecommunications Bureau.
 Before this, he served as Staff Law Clerk at the United States Court of Appeals for the Seventh Circuit in Chicago.
 He also worked as an associate at the law firm Hughes Hubbard & Reed in New York.
 Goldman received his law degree from the University of Pennsylvania and his undergraduate degree from the University of Florida.

 Ambassador David A. Gross is a Partner in Wiley Rein’s Telecom, Media & Technology Practice.
 He advises companies and others on international and domestic telecoms, internet, and high-tech strategy focusing on both specific markets and international organizations such as the International Telecommunication Union, the Organization for Economic Cooperation and Development, the Asia Pacific Economic Cooperative, and many regional organizations.
 Gross is the former U.S. Coordinator for International Communications and Information Policy at the U.S. Department of State.
 He has addressed the United Nations General Assembly and led more U.S. delegations to major international telecommunication conferences than anyone in modern history.
 During his tenure at the State Department, Ambassador Gross had overall responsibility for the formulation and advocacy of international communications policy for the United States.
 Prior to this position, he served as Washington counsel to AirTouch Communications (now Vodafone) and was in private law practice.
 Gross received his J.D. from Columbia Law School and his B.A. from the University of Pennsylvania.